andrewcourtice/harlem/docs/src/extensibility/plugins/introduction.md

 At it's heart, Harlem uses a plugin system to extend functionality and create powerful additions to your stores.

 ## Official plugins
-Here is a list of officially support Harlem plugins.
+Here is a list of officially supported Harlem plugins.
 These plugins are not designed to suit every use-case but instead add basic functionality for common use-cases.

 - [Devtools](devtools.html) (`@harlem/plugin-devtools`) - The devtools plugin adds Vue devtools integration with your stores to show updates to your state in realtime.
 - [SSR](server-side-rendering.html) (`@harlem/plugin-ssr`) - The SSR plugin enables support for using Harlem stores in a server-side rendered application.